The trend is your friend. Every investor has heard it.

 Moreover, the coronavirus pandemic – and the ensuing lockdown – has interrupted several positive health, cultural and economic trends.

-The World Bank estimates that about 100 million people have fallen back into extreme poverty this year.
+The World Bank estimates that more than 100 million people fell back into extreme poverty last year.

 And the recovery has been the most unequal in history.